STRIPERSPACE.COM LOGO

 Bluefish can also be caught on flies.
 Bendback flies, which have long shanks, are a good choice.

 Young bluefish are called snappers, and are found in many estuaries and along beaches during the summer.
 They can easily be caught using a light rod and a very small metal lure.
-Snapping blues are good striped bass bait.
+Snapping blues are good striped-bass bait.
+They are also a good Fluke bait.

 Link back to the top